The 10 Best Cursor Competitors and Alternatives in 2026

 Yes, Cline and Zed are free open-source alternatives to Cursor that allow you to use your local AI models.

-Which Cursor competitor is best for teams?
+Which Cursor competitor is best for enterprise teams?

 Is there an open-source alternative to Cursor?